|

 timed synapses firings resulting in an erroneous sensation of

-meets in the mind's higher processing centers as a
+Improperly filed information meets in the mind's higher processing

-taken a shortcut and ziped into memory first.
-When
+messages have taken a shortcut and ziped into

 this before.